aboffelli/interomics/README.md

 ### Subsetting the data (optional)

-The subset will affecting all the plots, with the exception of the Taxonomic Tree, that has its own filtering options.
+The subset will affect all the plots, with the exception of the Taxonomic Tree, that has its own filtering options.

-Select if the target group will be isolated or removed from the data in the radio buttons above the set of three boxes that you will use.
+First, select if the target group will be isolated or removed from the data, using the radio buttons above the set of three boxes that you will use.
 Choose whether the group is in the Taxa or Sample tables to unlock the options in the level box, according to the table chosen.
 In the level box, choose the taxonomic level/column where the target group is located.
 Finally, select the target group in the last box.

 You can have up to three subsets simultaneously.
-You can use any box set, however, keep in mind that the subset will follow the order in the boxes.
+You can use any box set, however, keep in mind that the subset will follow the order of the boxes.
 So, be careful of isolating a group that was removed in a previous box set.

 To use the subsetted data, select the checkbox "Use subsetted data".
-The program will use the whole data if this checkbox is not selected, even if you selected the groups in the boxes.
+The program will not use the filtered data if this checkbox is not selected, even if you chose the groups in the boxes.